This article has been updated to reflect emerging trends for 2025.

 You may have heard masonry is a dying trade, but demand for this traditional skill isn’t going away.
 Bricklayers, stonemasons, and other mason workers—who are crucial for building fences, walls, walkways, and more—are still in short supply as schools and companies struggle to build interest in the next generation.
 The aging workforce, as well as the growing number of masons switching careers, will keep the number of these skilled trade positions high.

-According to a survey from the Associated General Contractors of America, bricklayers and cement masons are the most difficult tradespeople to recruit in the South.
-Now, organizations like the Texas Masonry Council are hosting workshops across the state in hopes of closing the widening skills gap.
-Workers with the skills needed to fill mason positions now can find plenty of lucrative opportunities.
+According to a survey from the Associated General Contractors of America, bricklayers and cement masons are the most difficult tradespeople to recruit in the U.S. Now, organizations like the Texas Masonry Council are hosting workshops across the state in hopes of closing the widening skills gap.
+Workers with the skills needed to fill mason positions can find plenty of lucrative opportunities.

 6. HVAC Technicians